I can't remember if Mrs. Kahwaty taught my English class in the 10th or 11th grade.

 The day of my presentation, I grabbed my books and the rifle and headed for high school, about six blocks away.
-Arriving at the usual time, with several hundred other students, I carried the rifle into school and put it in my locker.
-When fourth period came along I went back to the locker, took it out, and walked with it through the crowded halls to Miss Kahwaty's class.
+Arriving at the usual time, with several hundred other students, I carried the rifle into school, through the crowded halls, and put it in my locker.
+When fourth period came along I went back to the locker, took it out, and headed to Miss Kahwaty's class.

 Sandy Scheiber came first.
 He could get his legs into a lotus position, so he dressed like a yogi and did something from Allen Ginsberg.

 My presentation was masterful.
 I wrapped a white rag around my head, to suggest I was wounded.
 I explained beforehand what "wetting a nipperkin" meant.
 At one point, I dramatically operated the bolt and pulled the trigger – pointing at the floor, of course.
 It was all over pretty quickly.